RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

-It may be that the data for the field and the country is more than we want, but it will be easiest for now to just get the data in rough form then we can clean it up once we have it in a dataframe
+It may be that the data for the field and the country is more than we want, but it will be easiest for now to just get the data in rough form then we can clean it up once we have it in a DataFrame

 There are 177 different fields in the 2017 data.
 Loading all of them would be a huge amount of work and more data than we need.
 Lets start